Do you see any pattern in this graph? You will not believe at first glance that it is generated using prime numbers.

 The formula that gives the numbers in the diagonal lines can be expressed using quadratic polynomials.
 The quadratic polynomials are shown in the screen along with their factorization (if possible).
 In this case the diagonal cannot contain primes, except in exceptional cases (when one factor is 1 and the other is prime).

 When the quadratic polynomial cannot be factorized, then its diagonal will contain primes.
-It is interesting to notice that about half the primes cannot divide any of the values of the polynomial.
+A special property of quadratic polynomials is that about half the primes cannot divide any of the values of the polynomial.
 For instance, when we select the center of the spiral equal to 41 by entering this number in the right input box, we will find a diagonal with a lot of primes in the direction NW-SE.
 This is because the values that take the polynomial 4t2 + 2t + 41 cannot divide 3, 5, 7, 11, 13, 17, 19, 23, 29, 31 or 37 among other prime numbers.
 Any number in the diagonal line less than 412 = 1681 must be prime, because it is not multiple of any prime less than its square root.

 The numbers shown at the right of the polynomial are the primes less than 100 that cannot divide any value of the polynomial.
 The diagonals whose numbers cannot be divided by small prime numbers have more prime numbers in them, because most composite numbers are multiples of small prime numbers.